By Jon Stiffler, PTA, Spine Center Coordinator

 Treatment of RA

 At present, there is no known cure for rheumatoid arthritis.
 Fortunately, treatment options have increased greatly in the past 30 years.
 Medications aid in reducing inflammation in the joints in order to relieve pain and reduce the damage done to the joint over time.
 Both physical and occupational therapy can teach patients how to protect their joints and live with their condition.
-In extreme cases, surgery may be necessary.
+The goal of the treatment plan is to keep the patient in remission.
+In extreme flare cases, surgery may be necessary to repair the joint which is damaged.

 Common medications used to fight RA include: